 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-To create new telephone numbers to keep up with demand, new area codes have been introduced in 37 states, including Indiana, in the last two decades.
-In fact, the number of area codes in the United States has more than doubled since 1995.
-While the need for new numbers has continued in recent years, the pace has slowed dramatically due to number conservation efforts that make more efficient use of existing numbers and have delayed the need to implement many new area codes.
+The number of area codes throughout the United States, Canada and the Caribbean has more than doubled since 1995, with Indiana, 38 other states and eight of the ten Canadian provinces adding new area codes.
+While the need for new numbers continues, the pace has slowed dramatically over the last decade because of number conservation efforts that make more efficient use of existing number supplies and have delayed the need to implement many new area codes.

-The most significant number conservation effort is "1,000 block number pooling," which Indiana started using in 2001.
+The most significant number conservation effort in Indiana is "1,000 block number pooling," which the state started using in 2001.
 Traditionally, telecommunications providers were allocated blocks of 10,000 numbers, which often left numbers unused.
 Now, numbers can be allocated in blocks of only 1,000.
 The use of 1,000 block number pooling has significantly delayed the need for new area codes in most of Indiana.

-In a geographic split, an existing area code zone is split into at least two parts.
+The geographic split was the primary method of implementing new area codes throughout the United States and Canada before 2005.
+Under this method, an existing area code zone is split into at least two parts.
 One part typically keeps the original area code while the other part(s) is assigned a new area code.
 A geographic split does not change the boundaries of a consumer’s free local calling area.
 Most local calls are still placed using seven-digit dialing.